malloryhayr/malloryhayr/README.md

 #### Hi there, welcome to my GitHub profile 👋
-I'm William.
-I'm 15 years old.
+I'm William, and I'm 15 years old.
 I'm a self-taught full-stack web developer.

 I don't really have anything to show off at the moment, but I can assure you I have stuff in the works.